Verification of Accounting Records

 When reconciling, we must ignore the following two things:

 1. Any error corrected by the bank is to be ignored.

 2. If the cheque number in the bank statement is older than the cheque number in the cashbook then all such entries are to be ignored.

-In one variety of questions you will not be provided with the cashbook or the bank statement instead you will only be given the closing balances of the cashbook and the bank statement which obviously will be different thus creating a need to reconcile the cashbook with the bank statement.
-In such questions, you will also be provided with the causes of differences between the cashbook and the bank statement you have to read those differences and identify whether they are affecting cashbook or bank statement or both.
+In one variety of question you will not be provided with the cashbook or the bank statement instead you will only be given the closing balances of the cashbook and the bank statement which obviously will be different thus creating a need to reconcile the cashbook with the bank statement.
+In such questions you will also be provided with the causes of differences between the cashbook and the bank statement you have to read those differences and identify whether they are affecting cashbook or bank statement or both.
 If an adjustment is affecting the cashbook, it will be recorded in the adjusted cashbook, and if it is affecting the bank statement, it will be recorded in the bank reconciliation statement.
 Finally, the adjusted cash book balance will be equal to the bank reconciliation statement balance.
-In some questions, both of the statements are given and we have to compare as to what is present in the statement and what is not and then reconciling it.
+In some questions both of the statements are given and we have to compare as to what is present in the statement and what is not and then reconciling it.